KobusMarais/cos301_Longsword_Navigation/README.md

 ![UP Logo](UP_Logo.PNG)

-# COS301 Longsword Navigation
+# COS301 GladIOS Navigation Analysis of Longsword Navigation

-Implementation phase for the NavUP system, COS301, University of Pretoria.

-This is the repository for the Navigation module of team Longsword.
-Team Longsword is building the NavUP system for the Android platform.
-The project for Longsword will be completed in Java.
+Analysis Phase of the system produced by Longsword Navigation Module

+Longsword Navigation Role:
 Navigation will manage the databases for: User Preferences for routes, Custom pins dropped by users, a cache of all recent routes.
 Navigation also provides an interface for calculating a route.
 If the route isn't in cache, the GIS module is called to return a calculated route.

 To run the code:
 1) Make sure that you have xampp installed